 Home

 Columbia’s Medieval and Renaissance Studies Program brings together dozens of students and more than 70 faculty from a wide range of departments across the university.
-Traversing the artificial disciplinary and departmental barriers that too often subdivide this vibrant commingling, the Medieval and Renaissance Studies Program offers unique opportunities to to explore the rich confluence of visual, musical, theological, and literary production in medieval and early modern cultures.
+Traversing the artificial disciplinary and departmental barriers that too often subdivide this vibrant commingling, the Medieval and Renaissance Studies Program offers unique opportunities to explore the rich confluence of visual, musical, theological, and literary production in medieval and early modern cultures.

 Recent Announcements